Come into Our World

-Come into Our World is a studio album by the girl group The Emotions issued in October 1979 on ARC/Columbia Records.
+Come into Our World is a studio album by the girl group the Emotions, issued in October 1979 on ARC/Columbia Records.
 The album rose to No. 35 on the US Billboard Top Soul Albums chart and No. 36 on the UK Blues & Soul British Soul Albums chart.
-Come into Our World was also produced by Maurice White who went on to be Grammy nominated in the category of Producer of the Year Non-Classical.
+Come into Our World was produced by Maurice White, who went on to be Grammy nominated in the category of Producer of the Year Non-Classical.

 Overview

 Come into Our World was produced by Maurice White.
-Artists such as David Foster and Ricky Lawson of The Yellowjackets also appeared upon the album.
+Artists such as David Foster and Ricky Lawson of the Yellowjackets appeared upon the album.

 Critical reception

 Phyl Garland of Stereo Review proclaimed that the LP was "made up of the sort of briskly invigorating and tuneful songs that reach right out and grab your ear".
 Garland added " Still, though White may well be the Svengali behind this trio of Trilbys, none of his magic would work if it were not for the energy and polish supplied and applied by the Emotions."
 Jon Wall of Melody Maker noted that "throughout Come into Our World The Emotions' superb vocal control, range and harmonic sense are displayed to maximum effect".
 He also proclaimed that "Come into Our World is one of the most appealing albums I've heard since Off the Wall.
 I can't get the album off the turntable and I don't want to".

 Fred Murphy of Variety called the LP "a slick smooth production and a refreshing change of material for the group."
 Bill Rhedon of The Baltimore Sun found that "Like many of the 'Sound of Chicago' groups, the Emotions don't rely on audio gimmicks or super-polished stage presence for their success.
 Their only 'secrets' are great songwriters, who provide three sopranos with excellent material, and their musicians.
 Beyond that it's simply steady, unvarying 'Coming at You, Soul'.
 The nice thing about the Emotions on record is their consistent and even performance."

-Maurice White, the album's producer, also went on to be Grammy nominated in the category of Producer of the Year Non-Classical.